harshitkhanna16/credential_honeypot_system/README.md

 - A Login page.
 - If correct actual credentials ---> Go to Success Page.
-- If credentials are wrong 3 times ---> Redirect to Access Denied Page + log attacker details  and send Alert on Mail.
+- If credentials are wrong 3 times ---> Redirect to Access Denied Page + log attacker details + send Alert on Mail and update in Database.
--If login happens at odd hours (like after 12:00 AM or customizable hours) ---> Redirect to Access Denied Page + log attacker details  and send Alert on Mail.
+-If login happens at odd hours (like after 12:00 AM or customizable hours) ---> Redirect to Access Denied Page + log attacker details + send Alert on Mail and update in Database.
-- If correct planted credentials ---> Redirect to Access Denied Page + log attacker details  and send Alert on Mail.
+- If correct planted credentials ---> Redirect to Access Denied Page + log attacker details + send Alert on Mail and update in Database.

 ## Features
 - Fake login system with realistic UI